CFB Summerside: Current use

 The entire property including airfield, housing units, hangars and support structures was renamed Slemon Park and was transferred to a local development authority named "Slemon Park Corporation".
 Today the site is host to a mix of public and private sector operations, including Vector Aerospace and several other aerospace companies.
 Employment at Slemon Park facilities now exceeds pre-1991 levels.

 The airfield remains active as the Summerside Airport.
 Though the airfield has the longest runways in the province, it only supports general aviation with the closest scheduled passenger airline flights being offered via the Charlottetown Airport.

 During its existence as an air force base, CFB Summerside was jurisdictionally situated in the township of Lot 17.
-In the 1995 municipal amalgamation that saw the city of Summerside created, the city's municipal boundary was extended to divide the former base, with the Summerside Airport and the industrial facilities of Slemon Park remaining in Lot 17, while the residential area of Slemon Park was placed within the city of Summerside.
+In the 1995 municipal amalgamation that created the city of Summerside, the city's municipal boundary was extended to divide the former base.
+Under these plans, Summerside Airport and the industrial facilities of Slemon Park remained in Lot 17 while the residential area of Slemon Park was placed within the city of Summerside.